apache/airflow/dev/README_RELEASE_AIRFLOW.md

 to have an environment prepared to build multi-platform images.
 You can achieve it with either emulation (very slow) or if you have two types of hardware (AMD64 and ARM64) you can configure Hardware builders.

+## Prerequisites

+You need to have buildx plugin installed to run the build.
+Also, you need to have regctl installed from https://github.com/regclient/regclient in order to tag the multi-platform images in DockerHub.
+The script to build images will refuse to work if you do not have those two installed.

+You also need to have the right permissions to push the images, so you should run `docker login` before and authenticate with your DockerHub token.

 ## Setting environment with emulation

 According to the [official installation instructions](https://docs.docker.com/buildx/working-with-buildx/#build-multi-platform-images)